PrplHrt/Pokedex/README.md

 # Pokedex Project
-CMP 320: Database Systems Project.
+CMP 320: Database Systems Project on Apache NetBeans.

 Assigned by Dr. Osameh of the CSE Department at the American University of Sharjah.